tasmota/docs/docs/LVGL.md

 - Berry's powerful language similar to MicroPython

-[LVGL](https://lvgl.io/) LVGL is an open-source graphics library providing everything you need to create embedded GUI with easy-to-use graphical elements, beautiful visual effects and low memory footprint.
+[LVGL](https://lvgl.io/) is an open-source graphics library providing everything you need to create embedded GUI with easy-to-use graphical elements, beautiful visual effects and low memory footprint.

 [Berry](Berry.md) is a ultra-lightweight dynamically typed embedded scripting language.
 It is designed for lower-performance embedded devices